Troubleshooting Guide

 Decklink (or other) Ouput card as Bottleneck

 Since the frame rate control is handed over to the decklink device, once it has been activated, the device itself may cause the glitch and not the system.
 There are some cases, where customers had installed the decklink to a shared PCI slot, where bandwidth would be reduced.
 In this case you would see stuttering playout, since the low bandwidth would reduce FPS, which in return will reduce playout speed in PLAYDECK (hardware controle the frame rate).
+Also remove any other (unused) secondary output cards, which may interfere with your primary output cards, which may be PCIe slot bandwidth sharing or driver conflicts.

 We recommend switching the production format to PAL for testing purposes and watch, if the glitches still appear.
 You could even deactivate the decklink completly and do a testrun.